-There are a few types of lenders that offer private student loans, including online lenders as well as traditional banks and credit unions.
+A few types of lenders offer private student loans, including online lenders, traditional banks, and credit unions.

 Depending on your needs, getting a student loan from a bank might be the right choice for you — especially if you already have a bank account and can qualify for loyalty discounts on a student loan.

 Here’s what you should know about banks that offer student loans: